Nibbetts/workclock/README.md

 # workclock

-A punch-in / punch-out terminal work clock system, for easy time recording, suited for separating time on different personal projects.
+A punch-in / punch-out terminal work clock system, for easy time recording, suited for separating time spent on different personal projects.

+NOTES:
+    * Creates a punches.txt file to store timecard information in the same directory as the script; this file must not move, or it will be recreated from scratch.
-    NOTE: These commands assume your alias for 'workclock.py' is 'clock'; if this is not the case, alter each command accordingly.
+    * These commands assume your alias for 'workclock.py' is 'clock';
+    if this is not the case, alter each command accordingly.

-    NOTE: Project names are not case sensitive.
+    * Project names are not case sensitive.
+    * No method is provided for deleting old projects, or for other more complex edits, but it is fairly easy to edit the punches.txt file itself.

 ## Terminal Commands

 `workclock.py alias [alias_name] [bashrc_file]`

   A way of installing the program so that you have a convenient alias for 'workclock.py'.
+NOTE that this does not remove previous installations, so if you need to remove it or reinstall it, you'll have to edit the bashrc_file used yourself.

     alias_name
         May be used to specify something other than 'clock' as the